Find Affordable College Courses

 Denver, CO

-Read full report on Information Technology at Regis University
+Full Information Technology at Regis University Report

-Metropolitan State University of Denver came in at #9 in this year’s edition of the Best Value Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the city of Denver, MSU Denver is a public college with a large student population.
+Metropolitan State University of Denver landed the #9 spot in the 2023 rankings for the best value bachelor’s degree information technology programs.
+Located in the city of Denver, MSU Denver is a public school with a fairly large student population.

 Read full report on Information Technology at Metropolitan State University of Denver